oliviawestmacottssw/SSW.Rules.Content/rules/do-you-incentivise-your-employees-to-do-their-timesheets-on-time/rule.md

 ---

-Having a reward system in place can be a great way to make sure all employees get their timesheets in on time.
+​Having a reward system in place can be a great way to make sure all employees get their timesheets in on time.

 Get your employees to enter [their timesheets daily](/Pages/when-to-enter-your-timesheets.aspx) and have a system that entails: